indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 - Auto Attack DPS use mainly auto attacks to dish out damage
 - Tanks have high HP pools and high Defense to take the heavy hits mid to endgame bosses dish out.
 Conversely, they dish out much less damage compared to DPS classes.
 	- Added bonus, they do *not* gain Basic Attribute from gear.
 Instead, for every 1K Defense, they gain 1%.
 Similarly, for every 10k HP, they gain 1%.
 - Support Digimon fall into one of the two DPS classes.
 However, they have an effect on their F3 that gives a damage boost to the DPS class they fall into.
-Conversely, they deal less damage overall compared to an equally strong DPS.
+Conversely, they deal less damage overall compared to an equally ranked DPS.
 	- As an exception, UlforceVeedramon Future Mode has a defensive F3 and F4.
 He also can be used as a SK DPS or an AA DPS, depending on the user's gear.

 Now that you (hopefully) understand the different classes, we can go over the pros and cons of the two DPS classes: